-The instructor may proceed with a formal charge of academic dishonesty and recommended sanctions to the Dean of the Academic Division for the course.
-The Dean will review and may administer the disciplinary action recommended by the faculty member or recommend a penalty deemed more appropriate.
-If the student accepts the charge, the Dean will assign sanctions, and the case will be closed.
-If the student challenges the finding of the Dean and maintains their innocence or the penalty recommended by the Dean involves suspension or dismissal, the case will move forward to the Provost.
-The student must submit the challenge to the Provost within five working days of the Dean's notification of sanctions.
-The Provost will review and may:
+The instructor may proceed with a formal charge of academic dishonesty and recommended sanctions to the Provost.
+The Provost may administer the disciplinary action recommended by the faculty member or a penalty deemed more appropriate.
+If the student accepts the charge, the Provost will assign sanctions, and the case will be closed.
+If the student challenges the finding of the Provost and maintains his/her innocence, the case will move forward to an Academic Integrity Panel.
+The student must submit the challenge to the Provost within five working days of the Provost's notification of sanctions.